-Pharmacies are especially of interest to shoppers in New Zealand, with an 18% growth in online search via Google in the first quarter of this year, compared to the previous year.
+Pharmacies are especially of interest to shoppers in Australasia, with an 18% growth in online search via Google in the first quarter of this year, compared to the previous year.
 But what type of website your pharmacy needs depends on what you want to get out of it.

 Ask yourself the following questions:

 - Where can my pharmacy currently be found online?

 - It may be a Facebook Page or Google Listing.
 That’s a start, but your own website is a step further in terms of professionalism.
 People often don’t trust a business if you’re only selling on Facebook, so you may be losing sales.

 - Who will my website be targeted at?